crawlab-team/crawlab-docs/en/Project/README.md

 ## project

-The project is an organizational form that can classify [crawler](../Spider/README.md) into different units.
-For example, the crawlers of "Baidu", "Bing" and "Google" should be classified as "search engine" crawlers, so we can create a project called "search engine", and then classify all related crawlers in it.
-The project is essentially a kind of classification form, which can better help us manage different categories of crawlers.
+The project is an organizational form that can classify [spider](../Spider/README.md) into different units.
+For example, the spiders of "Baidu", "Bing" and "Google" should be classified as "search engine" spiders, so we can create a project called "search engine", and then classify all related spiders in it.
+The project is essentially a kind of classification form, which can better help us manage different categories of spiders.

 ### Add / modify / delete projects

 On the project page, you can add, modify and delete the project.

-### How to associate a crawler to a project
+### How to associate a spider to a project

-In the **overview** tab of **crawler details**, you can select the project in the **project** field and save the association.
+In the **overview** tab of **spider details**, you can select the project in the **project** field and save the association.